altontonie/Lab-Equipment/README.md

 1. The system must be designed and implemented with Client/Server model.
 2. GUI front-end should be developed with Java Swing, and MySQL database is strongly recommended.
 3. The system should be able to check the data validity when user enters information.
-4. Write project report correctly in accordance with report template.